One of the Boys: Background

 Perry's change in record label, and adoption of a pseudonymous surname accompanied a shift from the Christian rock of her debut album Katy Hudson.
 The singer stated that she had been working on the album since she was eighteen years old.
-During the making of the album, Perry was dropped from two record labels and went through two shelved albums, one meant for an early 2005 release and another meant for a late 2007 release.
-The planned 2007 release was titled Fingerprints, with songs intended for Fingerprints making it onto One of the Boys.
+During the making of the album, Perry signed to and was dropped from a joint-venture between Java Records and Island Def Jam, and Columbia Records, without releasing any singles or a project from either.
+The original titles for the album were Katy Perry and Fingerprints during this period.

-Some of the material on Fingerprints that did not make it on One of the Boys were given to other artists, such as "I Do Not Hook Up" and "Long Shot" to Kelly Clarkson, "Breakout" and "The Driveway" to Miley Cyrus and "Rock God" and "That's More Like It" to Selena Gomez & the Scene.
-During this time, Perry had written close to a hundred songs.
-Perry collaborated with producers Greg Wells, Dr. Luke, Dave Stewart, and Max Martin among others on the album.
+Several unused songs from the original recording sessions were eventually given to other artists after Perry's success, such as "I Do Not Hook Up" and "Long Shot" going to Kelly Clarkson, "Breakout" and "The Driveway" going to Miley Cyrus, and "Rock God" and "That's More Like It" going to Selena Gomez & the Scene.
+Perry has stated she had written close to a hundred songs in preparation of an album release.

+Perry collaborated with producers Greg Wells, Dr. Luke, Dave Stewart, and Max Martin among others on One of the Boys.
 Perry co-wrote every song on the album, as well as writing three entirely by herself, including the title track, "Mannequin", and "Thinking of You", which Perry wrote back in 2002, a year after Katy Hudson released.

-Once signed to Capitol, label head Jason Flom started work on a new album by convincing Dr. Luke to go back into the studio with Perry, with the two having already worked together on the abandoned Columbia sessions.
-Together with Max Martin they wrote and cut "I Kissed a Girl" and "Hot n Cold".
-Perry then collaborated again with Greg Wells, who she had also worked with on the Columbia album, creating the songs "Ur So Gay" and "Mannequin".
-According to Perry's A&R Chris Anokute they ended up with five new songs and then chose six of the songs from the shelved Columbia album to compile One of the Boys.
-When talking about the songs on the album Perry said that she released the single "Ur So Gay" as an introduction to the album:
+Once signed to Capitol, label head Jason Flom started studio sessions between Perry, Dr. Luke, and Max Martin, where they created "I Kissed a Girl" and "Hot n Cold".
+Perry felt either of the songs would have been a strong lead single for the album, but eventually chose "I Kissed a Girl" as a more notable track.
+Perry then collaborated again with Greg Wells, creating the songs "Ur So Gay" and "Mannequin".
+According to Perry's A&R Chris Anokute, they ended up with five new songs and then chose six songs from previously shelved sessions to compile One of the Boys.
+When talking about the songs on the album Perry said that she released the promotional single "Ur So Gay" as an introduction to the album:

 The album will have a lot of the same characteristics [as "Ur So Gay"], though.
 There will be lots of storytelling, because lyrics are important to me.
 There are a few songs that will make you cry, but there are others to make you dance and sing.
 Every song is on the album for a specific reason.